Art on Campus

 The University of Minnesota’s arts programs are connected as a creative community.
 Check out our on-campus peers.

 Architecture Library Gallery

 The Architecture and Landscape Architecture Library serves the University of Minnesota and the College of Design faculty, students, staff, and community professionals.
 It is a branch library located on the East Bank on the second level, 210 Rapson Hall.
 The new addition was designed by Steven Holl, internationally known architect in NYC.
-While the Library primarily supports research and curriculum of the College, its mission extends to serve the students and staff of the University of Minnesota and the greater Minnesota community.
+While the Library primarily supports research and curriculum of the College, its mission extends to serve the students and staff of the UMN and the greater Minnesota community.

 The Bio-Medical Library, located in Diehl Hall, strives to create a warm and inviting environment for users as a place to study, and to provide a stimulating and intellectually inspiring atmosphere.
 It is intended for the artwork within this library to provide an inspirational kaleidoscope for learning, and promote curiosity, discovery, and a creative transfer of knowledge.
 The Bio-Medical Library has original artwork on loan from the Weisman Art Museum Art Rental Program.
 This artwork is showcased in our quiet study spaces on the 4th floor of the library.
 We also provide rotating art exhibits to promote and display artwork created by individuals or groups with a University of Minnesota connection.
 Rotating exhibit spaces are located on the 2nd floor of the Bio-Medical Library.

 Art in the Unions

 The student union galleries showcase the exceptional work of University student, staff, and faculty artists.
 Exhibits are curated, designed, and installed by the students of the Visual Arts Committee of the Program Board within Student Unions & Activities.
 Exhibits can be found in three different locations:

 - Larson Art Gallery --- lower level of the Saint Paul Student Center